 The Company considers the management of financial risk to be an important part of its overall corporate risk management policy.
-The nature and extent of risks arising from financial instruments and their related risk management are described in note 12 of the Consolidated Financial Statements.
-In the year ended September 30, 2016, there was no material change to the nature of the risks arising from our classification of financial instruments or related risk management objectives.
+The nature and extent of risks arising from financial instruments and their related risk management are described in note 12 of the Consolidated Financial Statements for the year ended September 30, 2017.
+In the year ended September 30, 2017, there was no material change to the nature of the risks arising from our classification of financial instruments, or related risk management objectives.